 You can buy this non-toxic lipstick on the Crunchi website

-To read my review of the Crunchi brand and their lip gloss, please visit here.
+To read my review of the Crunchi brand, please visit here.

 And you can read my review of the Au Naturale lipstick here.

 Let's start creating a healthy home today!

 When you join the I Read Labels For You community, you'll receive weekly emails with inspiration, exclusive content and coupons to gain clarity and confidence to create a healthy home.
 Plus, you'll get the FREE guide: "5 Powerful Steps to a Non-Toxic Home You Can Take Today!"

 "I find your knowledge so helpful, to the point and like a gold mine.
 You have saved me so much time and have taught me so much.”
 Toni